NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/AD/arduino.md

 **Libraries**

 - Libraries provide extra functionality for use in sketches, e.g. working with hardware or manipulating data.
 To use a library in a sketch, select it from the Sketch > Import Library menu.
 This will insert one or more #include statements at the top of the sketch and compile the library with your sketch.
-Because libraries are uploaded to the board with your sketch, they increase the amount of space it takes up.
+Because libraries are uploaded to the board with your sketch, they increase the amount of space they takes up.
 If a sketch no longer needs a library, simply delete its #include statements from the top of your code.

 - There is a list of libraries in the reference.
 Some libraries are included with the Arduino software.
 Others can be downloaded from a variety of sources or through the Library Manager.
 Starting with version 1.0.5 of the IDE, you do can import a library from a zip file and use it in an open sketch.
 See these instructions for installing a third-party library.